syncfusion-content/javascript-docs/js/Chart/Chart-Title.md

 [Click](http://js.syncfusion.com/demos/web/#!/azure/chart/chartcustomization/subtitle) here to view the Chart Title online demo sample.

 We can trim, wrap and wrapAndTrim to the chart title using textOverflow property.
-The original text will be displayed on mouse hover.
+The original text will be displayed as tooltip on mouse hover.

 {% highlight javascript %}